Meteor-han/chiralfinder/README.md

 # chiralfinder

-Data and codes for the paper "ChiralFinder: an Open-Source Tool for Precise Stereogenic Element Detection and Stereoisomer Discrimination", in submission.
+Data and codes for the paper "ChiralFinder: A Computational Framework for Identifying Stereogenic Elements and Distinguishing Stereoisomers in Complex Molecules", in submission.

 ## Quick use